whatmakeart/whatmakeart.github.io/content/courses/reproducibility/2025-fall/08-printing-press/08-02-second-reading-assignment.md

 ## Requirements

-1. Put you name and the date in the top left corner of the document.
+1. Put your name and the date in the top left corner of the document.
 2. Include the title, author, and date of publication of both readings.
 3. Include the following:
    - 3 questions you have about each reading.
    - 3 contemporaneous cultural events / happenings / occurrences from the year of publication of the readings.
    - 3 contemporaneous political events / historical events /social movements from the year of publication of the readings.
    - A glossary with definitions of words from the readings you did not know the meaning of.
+   - Tip: Contemporaneous means the same calendar year as the reading’s publication so for Reading #1 its 2019 and for Reading #2 its 2020.

 ### Excavating AI - Reading #1